esentri/domainlifecycles/readme_mirror.md

 }
 ```

-This is especially useful for rendering the most concrete type information using [NitroX DLC Domain Diagrams](./readme_diagrammer.md).
+This is especially useful for rendering the most concrete type information using [DLC Domain Diagrams](./readme_diagrammer.md).